 The Authority's servicing efforts for its homeownership loan portfolio have been focused on working with homeownership mortgagors experiencing financial difficulties particularly during this COVID crisis by allowing forbearance and suspending foreclosures.
-The Authority will continue to offer various options, including loan modifications, to prevent future foreclosure for otherwise responsible homeownership mortgagors encountering financial hardship caused by the crisis.
-While home values have remained strong during the fiscal year 2023, it has started to effect affordability.
+The Authority will continue to offer various options, including loan modifications, to prevent future foreclosure for otherwise responsible homeownership mortgagors encountering financial hardship.
 Additionally, the Authority continued to provide substantial support to the Commonwealth's housing policy priorities to increase homeownership opportunities in underserved markets, and to foster successful homeownership by providing homeownership education.

-Management's Discussion and Analysis (unaudited) June 30, 2023 and 2022
+Management's Discussion and Analysis (unaudited) June 30, 2024 and 2023